CCallahan308/CCallahan308/README.md

 ## Hi, I'm Christian 👋

 Business Intelligence Analyst at a critical access hospital, dual MBA / M.S.
-Data Science candidate, and **Python-first** builder of financial and clinical analytics systems.[file:1][file:2] I focus on turning messy operational data into reliable decision engines that protect revenue, improve patient experience, and scale with minimal manual intervention.[file:1][file:2]
+Data Science candidate, and **Python-first** builder of financial and clinical analytics systems.[file:1][file:2] I focus on turning messy operational data into reliable decision engines that protect revenue, improve patient experience, and scale with minimal manual intervention.
 ---

 ## What I’m Working On

-- Automating clinical and financial reporting for a rural health system using T-SQL, Tableau, and Python ELT pipelines.[file:1][file:2]
+- Automating clinical and financial reporting for a rural health system using T-SQL, Tableau, and Python ELT pipelines.
-- Building institutional-grade algorithmic trading and backtesting frameworks with walk-forward validation, realistic transaction costs, and robust risk management.[file:1][file:3]
+- Building institutional-grade algorithmic trading and backtesting frameworks with walk-forward validation, realistic transaction costs, and robust risk management.
-- Developing web-based financial modeling tools that generate fully linked 3-statement models and interactive dashboards from live market data.[file:1][file:3]
+- Developing web-based financial modeling tools that generate fully linked 3-statement models and interactive dashboards from live market data.

 ---